heb12/heb12-electron/README.md

 Packages for easy installation are available on the [releases page](https://github.com/heb12/heb12/releases).

 ## Contributing
-Feel free to make changes to program.
-However, please make sure the following work before submitting your request.
+Feel free to make changes to program and then make a pull request to have them implimented into the main project.
-- The API request
-- The rendering of the scripture
-- The selecting of verses
-- Offline use of major features, i.e, don't make your features depend on external requests unless it is necessary
-- Building on Linux and Windows

-If any of those do not work, then it will not be accepted without changes.

 Please open an issue first to make sure that we are looking for that kind of contribution.

+For more information about contributing, please read the CONTRIBUTING.md file.

 Please refer (and contribute) to the [wiki](https://github.com/MasterOfTheTiger/heb12/wiki) for helpful instruction for installing, packaging, and more.

 ## License
 Copyright 2018 MasterOfTheTiger.
 This software is released under the GPL license version 3.0 or later.
 See the [LICENSE](https://github.com/MasterOfTheTiger/heb12/blob/master/LICENSE) file for more information.